UnaCloud/UnaCloud2/README.md

 ```

 Finally, when the configuration process is finished, you must add the ClientUpdater.jar file as a boot script, following these steps:
-* Create a text file like the next one that will include commands in order to change the path and execute the client updater jar.
+* Create a text file that includes following commands in order to change the path and execute the client updater jar.
 Save it as a .bat file.
 ```
 startUnacloud.bat